 Please consult the Departments & Programs section of the online catalog for information regarding program-specific admissions criteria and requirements.
 Special admissions requirements pertain to Interdisciplinary Studies degrees, which may be found in the Graduate Studies section of the online catalog.

-Most applicants hold B.A. degrees in the social sciences or humanities with grade-point averages of 3.0 or higher.
-Students with B.S. or professional degrees are also eligible to apply.
-Some students may consider completing the M.A. degree in conjunction with academic or professional study in another department or school.
+Most applicants hold Bachelor's degrees in the social sciences or humanities with grade-point averages of 3.0 or higher.
+Students with professional degrees are also eligible to apply.
+Some students may consider completing the M.A. or M.A./JD degree in conjunction with academic or professional study in another department or school.

 The University of Kansas